kauzhik/PhotoCrawler/README.md

-This is a micro project that displays a list of names of models from a website http://cybersansar.com/result_search.php and when you hit the serial number, the pictures of that model is downloaded to a specific path.
+This is a micro project that crawls through a web site and displays a list of names of models from the link http://cybersansar.com/result_search.php and when you select a particular model, the pictures of that model is downloaded to a specific path.